Why Choose Us

 Welcome to Pogo and a better way to consume your electricity… finally!
 Pay-as-you-go energy with Pogo works a little differently than the old guys (the old guys are postpaid, monthly bills with ‘Surprise, you used this much electricity this month, now pay up or get hit with late payment fees, disconnect or reconnect charges, or both, and other hidden fees’ – in other words, tons of BS (bill shock).
 That’s so not Pogo!
 We’ve got your back and help you save $$$, while you save the world with 100% clean, renewable energy – just like the superhero you are!

 As a Pogo customer, you get the benefits of no deposit, no contracts, no surprises, no hassles and no ‘gotcha’ fees.
-If you enroll with autopay you can start for just $60.
-If autopay isn’t for you, you can sign up for as little as $40 and still get all of the same great benefits.
+Choose how you want to power up your account.
+Auto pay takes the worry and stress out of recharging your account, or you can choose when and how much you recharge with as you go.
+Either way… with only $60 you are good to go.
 You control your budget and can pay as much or as little as you need.
 Pogo tells you how much electricity you’re using each day.
 From your dashboard, you’ll also know how much electricity you’ve used and how much you have left.

 Welcome to the Pogo community and congrats on giving your old energy company the finger!